csavage5/CMPT-383-Project/README.md

     docker compose build

 This project runs two containers: one is a Flask web server, and another is an interactive Java CLI.
-I couldn't get the docker-compose command to allow STDIN for the Java container, so starting up requires two docker-compose run commands:
+I couldn't get the "docker-compose up" command to allow STDIN for the Java container, so starting up requires two docker-compose run commands:

     docker-compose run --publish 8888:8888 --detach flask_webserver